Australian Ranking (AR) and Rating Tournaments

 Improving Your UTR

-Play Often – The more matches you play, the quicker your UTR will reflect your current form.
-It is also best to play against opponents who are close to your rating regardless of whether they are above or below you.
+Play Often – The more matches you play, the quicker your UTR Rating will reflect your current form.
+The algorithm is especially accurate for those who play often against a variety of opponents rated above and below you.

-Be Patient – Since UTR is a rolling weighted average, the effect of new results is slightly lagged.
-Your UTR may take time to reflect a recent outcome.
+Be Patient – Since your UTR Rating is a rolling weighted average, the effect of new results is slightly lagged.
+Your UTR Rating may not fully reflect a recent outcome right away, but it will over time.